Compounded Semaglutide in 2026: What's Still Available?

 Editorial note

-Reviewed for clarity on May 16, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 If you have followed the GLP-1 market for the last year, you have probably noticed that "available" has become a slippery word.
 In 2026, compounded semaglutide is no longer a simple shortage-era workaround story.
 It is now a regulatory, safety, and legitimacy story too.